B-S-Arnold/webscan/README.md

 - The test_post_request method simulates an HTTP POST request using mocked responses and asserts the correctness of the response attributes.
 - The test_send_request_invalid_method method tests the behavior of the send_request method when an invalid HTTP method is provided, confirming that it raises a ValueError.
 - The test methods emulate HTTP functionality and verify the correctness of the HTTPClient class.

+    Report

+- The unittest module is imported to utilize the testing framework for report functionality.
+- The TestReportGenerator class is a test case that inherits from unittest.TestCase and defines test scenarios for the ReportGenerator class.
+- The setUp method initializes an instance of the ReportGenerator class before each test method.
+- The test_generate_report_no_vulnerabilities method tests if the generate_report method correctly generates a report when no vulnerabilities are added.
+It compares the generated report with the expected report.
+- The test_generate_report_with_vulnerabilities method tests if the generate_report method correctly generates a report with added vulnerabilities.
+It adds vulnerabilities, generates the report, and compares it with the expected report.
+- The test methods emulate report functionality and verify the correctness of the ReportGenerator class.

 MAIN.PY